Hindustani classical music: Dhrupad

 The alap gradually unfolds into more rhythmic jod and jhala sections.
 These sections are followed by a rendition of bandish, with the pakhawaj as an accompaniment.
 The great Indian musician Tansen sang in the dhrupad style.
 A lighter form of dhrupad called dhamar, is sung primarily during the spring festival of Holi.

 Dhrupad was the main form of northern Indian classical music until two centuries ago when it gave way to the somewhat less austere khyal, a more free-form style of singing.
 Since losing its main patrons among the royalty in Indian princely states, dhrupad risked becoming extinct in the first half of the twentieth century.
 However, the efforts by a few proponents, especially from the Dagar family, have led to its revival.

 Some of the best known vocalists who sing in the Dhrupad style are the members of the Dagar lineage, including the senior Dagar brothers, Nasir Moinuddin and Nasir Aminuddin Dagar; the junior Dagar brothers, Nasir Zahiruddin and Nasir Faiyazuddin Dagar; and Wasifuddin, Fariduddin, and Sayeeduddin Dagar.
 Other leading exponents include the Gundecha Brothers and Uday Bhawalkar, who have received training from some of the Dagars.
 Leading vocalists outside the Dagar lineage include the Mallik family of Darbhanga tradition of musicians; some of the leading exponents of this tradition were Ram Chatur Mallick, Siyaram Tiwari, and Vidur Mallick.
 At present Prem Kumar Mallick, Prashant and Nishant Mallick are the Dhrupad vocalists of this tradition.
+A Very ancient 500 years old Dhrupad Gharana from Bihar is Dumraon Gharana, Pt.
+Tilak Chand Dubey, Pt.
+Ghanarang Baba was founder of this prestigious Gharana.
+Dumraon Gharana Dist-Buxar is an ancient tradition of Dhrupad music nearly 500 years old.
+This Gharana flourished under the patronage of the king of Dumraon Raj.
+The dhrupad style (vanis) of the gharana is Gauhar, Khandar and Nauharvani.
+The living legends of this gharana is Pt.
+Ramjee Mishra.

 A section of dhrupad singers of Delhi Gharana from Mughal emperor Shah Jahan's court migrated to Bettiah under the patronage of the Bettiah Raj, giving rise to the Bettiah Gharana.